BaggelMC/BuildMC-Core-Plugin/docs/api/Events.md

 ## 📚 Overview

 Custom events in the BuildMC API are designed to allow plugin developers to **hook into BuildMC’s behavior** without directly modifying its source code.
-Developers can listen for these events to **observe, modify, or cancel** plugin operations such as claim creation, removal, player entry, and more.
+Developers can listen to these events to **observe, modify, or cancel** plugin operations such as claim creation, removal, player entry, and more.

 ---